kamronbreathett/movie-mood-matcher/README.md

 Need to fix Ollama assistant not running now we need to change results when the user enters a new mood bar not updating when user puts a new search input Final Fix

+Problems Encountered & Fixes:

+First Problem:
+Ollama Model Selection

+First Solution:
+Some Ollama models don't support prompt roles such as system or assistant.
+There are also some model that also don't support tool usage.
+The Ollama 3.1:8b model supports both so that's why its being used.

+Second Problem:
+System Prompt Usage

+Second Solution:
+The System Prompt MUST declare the models usage as a movie recommender that CREATES a query based on the movie that is a MOVIE, and it must reinforce that it has to use the tool.